Attacks on US education and historical truth mirror global authoritarianism.

 Jeff: And talk about how that plays out in terms of the American debate with this mythical past of Christian white nationalism.

 Jason: Oh, yes.
 In America, it plays out in the same way.
 So it’s particularly worrisome in America because it really looks like the education system that’s already in place smooths the way for fascist politics.
 So think about Hitler’s remark that you need an education system that glorifies the Aryan race.
-Like he says– Hitler in the national socialist education, Germany was represented as sort of the successor of Rome.
+Like he says– Hitler in the National Socialist education, Germany was represented as sort of the successor of Rome.
 And it was suggested that really the great Roman leaders were German.
 And then it was sort of suggested the ancient Greeks were German too.
 And so this was reading whiteness backwards, this supposedly glorious history of whiteness to justify Hitler’s claim that only the Aryans have created civilization.
 And we find something disturbingly similar in the case of US education, well before the present.
-We find veneration of the founders and a link– Hitler says, “This is a way to get to people to recognize the greatness of Aryans.”
+We find veneration of the founders and a link– Hitler says, “This is a way to get people to recognize the greatness of Aryans.”

 Jeff: And how does the notion of American exceptionalism and even the notion of the shining city on the hill, how does that relate to this story?

-Jason: Well, the small literature on Nazi education talks about how the education was already German exceptionalists.
+Jason: Well, the small literature on Nazi education talks about how the education was already German exceptionalist.
 So the Nazis just had to insert various ridiculous things like Jews had betrayed Germany in World War I. We can assume that if Trump wins, textbooks will say the 2020 election was stolen.

 So we already have a system that bizarrely says that– and I’m a patriotic American, but the idea that there’s a greatest country in world history is totally absurd.
 And if you walk down any American street my entire life, you’ll find incredible poverty of the sort that you don’t find it in, say, Canada, which is an equally diverse country. [chuckles]

-One of the main history books used in the United States, American Pageant, claims that when Columbus arrived in the Americas, there were only 1 million indigenous people living in North America.
+One of the main history books used in the United States, [The] American Pageant, claims that when Columbus arrived in the Americas, there were only one million indigenous people living in North America.
 There were around 10 times that many, and there were 70 to 80 million indigenous people living in the Americas at the time.
 So this wild underestimation paves the way for whitewashing genocide and creating this idea of an exceptional nation born in innocence and greatness.

 Jeff: When we talk about that American founding mythology that you’re talking about, for many years, that was the accepted narrative.
 That was the single democratic narrative that the country believed in.
 It wasn’t really until later, until more contemporary times, that we began to understand what really happened.
 For so long, we bought into this narrative of America’s founding mythology, and that really became the single narrative upon which democracy was built on.
 And over time, that narrative changes.